 My reading year started off on a promising note, as I eagerly devoured the latest and, in my opinion, best of Tana French’s Dublin Murder Squad mysteries, The Trespasser.
 The book was equal parts gritty and brilliant, with interrogation scenes that could rival those in Dostoevsky’s Crime and Punishment; plus, although mystery and suspense novels are often considered a bit of a lesser genre–as if the pleasure readers derive from them is not at racing pulse of the book industry–French’s prose is as elegant as her characters are complex and well crafted.
 But after what amounted to a few days in my pajamas, sleeping, eating and breathing French’s novel, I hit a lull.
 Or, rather, I should say, the inauguration happened and, well, the rest is history.

 From that point until early May, my reading was sporadic, interrupted by political scandals, a visit from my in-laws, and enough work to spill into my evenings.
 I was still reading, but very little; to mirror the strangeness of the year, the books I read ranged from Margaret Atwood’s dystopian Oryx and Crake to Han King’s surrealist triptych of a novel, The Vegetarian.
-After these two novels, which were disturbing, but poignant in their portraits of isolation, I was a bit unmoored, unable to concentrate, perhaps even more obsessed with politics that, in hindsight, I would like to admit.
+After these two novels, which were disturbing, but poignant in their portraits of isolation, I was a bit unmoored, unable to concentrate, perhaps even more obsessed with politics than, in hindsight, I would like to admit.
 I did manage to read Emma Donaghue’s The Wonder during this time, which attests more to her power of crafting a readable and smart narrative about the power (and failure) of faith than it does to my powers of concentration.

 But there came a point when I simply couldn’t focus on every little political happening, and, with this freedom, I found myself again actively reading.
 This wasn’t just a personal reading renaissance, either, as it was also the period when I read the three novels that I would consider my favorite reads of the year: George Saunders’ Lincoln in the Bardo; Ali Smith’s Autumn; and Elizabeth Strout’s My Name is Lucy Barton.
 The first two shared the common ground of being in dialogue with modern times, as Lincoln has been touted as the “first essential novel of the Donald Trump era” and Smith’s novel, the first in a planned a “quartet”, was called the “first great Brexit novel.”
 In light of this, it made sense to read one after the other, especially given their preoccupation with the circularity of time and the weight of grief, although they are stylistically as different as night and day.
 Strout’s novel, however, is very much the antithesis of a political novel, focusing instead on the story of one woman’s life and her relationship with her mother.
 It is no less arresting for its lack of immediate political relevance and, in fact, this detail may ultimately make it all the more compelling.
 Though spare as far as novels go, it is quiet and moving in the way it invites you into the fraught bonds of this woman’s life.

 For any other novel to have topped these, which I perhaps read during my happiest and most relaxed moments, is impossible, although Yaa Ghasi’s Homegoing came pretty close.
 In reading this book, the tale of two half-sisters whose lives take very different paths after one marries a British slave trader and the other is taken prisoner and sold into slavery in the United States, I learned a lot about the horrors of the slave trade in Ghana, as well as different aspects of American history both before and after the Civil War.
-It is a beautiful and, at times, harrowing book that shows, like Americanah, what life has been and continues to be in the United States for blacks–African Americans and African émigrés.
+It is a beautiful and, at times, harrowing book that shows, like Americanah, what life has been and continues to be in the United States for blacks–African Americans and African émigrés alike.
 Its only flaw is that, after the first two chapters involving the two half-sisters, certain historical epochs appear to be mentioned only out of temporal necessity (the novel moves from the late eighteenth century to the present); the fact that some chapters, characters, and time periods are more fleshed out than others breaks the narrative flow and allows the novel to feel, at different points, more like a collection of short stories than a novel.

-Although many novels that had been on the list went unread–Swing Time, Purity, The Alice Network, The Kitchens of the Midwest–and even several that I went to the trouble of getting out of the library returned without having been so much as opened–Batuman’s The Idiot and Nicole Krauss’ Forest Dark–as I veered into unexpected waters (chief example: a book of personal essays on the strangeness of the state of Florida, one of which brilliantly dissected Amway, the company that made the DeVos family billionaires, which, as did most things this year, naturally connected to politics), I did get to cross Lauren Groff’s Fates and Furies and George Elito’s Daniel Deronda off the list, which felt like an achievement.
+Although many novels that had been on the list went unread–Swing Time, Purity, The Alice Network, The Kitchens of the Midwest–and even several that I went to the trouble of getting out of the library were returned without having been so much as opened–Batuman’s The Idiot and Nicole Krauss’ Forest Dark–as I veered into unexpected waters (chief example: a book of personal essays on the strangeness of the state of Florida, one of which brilliantly dissected Amway, the company that made the DeVos family billionaires, which, as did most things this year, naturally connected to politics), I did get to cross Lauren Groff’s Fates and Furies and George Elito’s Daniel Deronda off the list, which felt like an achievement.
 I had started reading both at different points in 2016, but initially found the tone of Groff’s novel to be too dark and the prose too demanding, so I set it aside.
 Coming back to it more than a year later, I fell under its clever spell easily, enjoying its Nabokovian asides more than any self-proclaimed Nabokov naysayer should and wondering how I had failed to appreciate the narrative’s layering and sheer linguistic momentum the last time around.
 As for Eliot, it wasn’t so much that I was put off by Daniel Deronda, but more that I found myself captivated by one plot (Gwendolen’s) and less interested in the other (Daniel’s, Mordecai’s, Mirah’s)–that is, until I began to grasp how it all fit together.
 While there was a section that dragged miserably about midway through the novel, it more than redeemed itself in the final half–at least after the philosophical discussions with Mordecai came to an end (main topic of discussion: nationalism vs. the melting pot, which again reminded me of…the ever-inescapable 2017).

 I also read a handful of new authors, mainly female, which is simply how I roll these days.
 The best of this bunch of new voices was Jessica Shattuck (that said, if I were already done with Elif Shafak’s recently translated Three Daughters of Eve, I might feel differently; I haven’t felt this drawn in by a voice since I first read Elena Ferrante back in 2013), whose The Women in the Castle explores the lives of several German women whose husbands had plotted to murder Hitler in the immediate post-war period.
 The plot itself could be somewhat predictable–the major secret that is revealed by one of the characters isn’t quite as dramatic or surprising as one would have hoped–but the questions the characters grappled with about conscience and how to atone for their past sins were complex and engaging.
 The final scene too is possibly the best ending I encountered all year.